27 scuba diving safety rules; tips to become a better and safer diver

 You want to have plenty of dives under your belt, before you progress to any of the next stages.
 Be patient, be safe and have fun.

-10. Always have an alternative air source
+10. Always have an alternative air source when you dive

 I am pretty sure that all the top diving schools teach and insist on their students having an alternative air source.